 - Chana Masala

-or head on over to my FULL RECIPE INDEX where there are over 800+ delicious Slimming World recipes and all fully searchable by meal type, syn value, ingredients etc
+or head on over to my FULL RECIPE INDEX where there are over 800+ delicious Slimming Eats recipes and all fully searchable by meal type, value, ingredients etc

-How can I add a 1/3 speed foods to this Chinese Five Spice Chickpeas?
+How can I add a ⅓ vegetables to this Chinese Five Spice Chickpeas?